OSB Loan Repayment Assistance Program

 License/Residency/Graduation Requirements: Program applicants must be licensed to practice in Oregon.
 Program participation is not limited to graduates of Oregon law schools or to Oregon residents, provided the applicant works in Oregon.

-Salary Cap: Applicants with salaries at the time of initial application greater than $50,000 will be ineligible for Program participation.
+Salary Cap: Applicants with salaries at the time of initial application

-The Program will make a forgivable loan (LRAP loan) of $5,000 per year per Program participant for a maximum of three consecutive years.
+The Program will make a forgivable loan (LRAP loan) of up to $7,500 per year per Program participant for a maximum of three consecutive years.
 The Advisory Committee reserves discretion to adjust the amount of the LRAP loan and/or length of participation based on changes in the availability of program funding.
 The Program annually will forgive one year of loans if the Participant has been in qualifying employment the prior year and has paid at least the amount of his/her LRAP loan on his/her student loans.
 Only a complete year (12 months from, April 15, the due date of application) of qualifying employment counts toward LRAP loan forgiveness.

 Applications: Applicants must be members of the OSB already engaged in qualifying employment by the application deadline.
 Applicants may not commence the application process prior to receiving bar exam results.